-- Our Board of Governors sets tuition rates annually based on three principles: (1) comparability, (2) affordability and accessibility, and (3) enabling quality. - The university uses tuition revenue, combined with the provincial government operating grant and other revenue, to: - ensure the ongoing programmatic offerings of the university. - o fund specific enhancements in programs, student services and the student experience. - o set aside needs-based assistance for students who have modest financial resources. - For the 2015-16 academic year, the Board of Governors has approved an overall average tuition rate change of 2.4 per cent. - Most undergraduate students will see tuition rate changes ranging from zero to three per cent. - o Standard graduate programs will see an average rate change of two per cent. - Students at the University of Saskatchewan continue to pay some of the lowest tuition rates when compared to our U15 peer group. - A typical student in the College of Arts and Science, where 42 per cent of students are enrolled, will pay \$5,790 in tuition in 2015-16.
-This is projected to be 11 per cent below the median rate of comparable programs in Canada. - In addition to tuition, students pay a variety of student fees that are used to fund specific student benefits offered as part of a university education. - Student fees for undergraduate students will be \$843.04 (increase of 7.1 per cent). - Student fees for graduate students will be \$880.69 (increase of 8.6 per cent). - Full details on the 2015-16 tuition rates and student fees can be found online at usask.ca/tuition.
+- Our Board of Governors sets tuition rates annually based on three principles: (1) comparability, (2) affordability and accessibility, and (3) enabling quality. - The university uses tuition revenue, combined with the provincial government operating grant and other revenue, to: - $\circ$ $\,$ ensure the ongoing programmatic offerings of the university. - o fund specific enhancements in programs, student services and the student experience. - o set aside needs-based assistance for students who have modest financial resources. - ➡ For the 2015-16 academic year, the Board of Governors has approved an overall average tuition rate change of 2.4 per cent. - $\circ~$ Most undergraduate students will see tuition rate changes ranging from zero to three per cent. - Standard graduate programs will see an average rate change of two per cent. - Students at the University of Saskatchewan continue to pay some of the lowest tuition rates when compared to our U15 peer group. - A typical student in the College of Arts and Science, where 42 per cent of students are enrolled, will pay \$5,790 in tuition in 2015-16.
+This is projected to be 11 per cent below the median rate of comparable programs in Canada. - - Student fees for undergraduate students will be \$843.04 (increase of 7.1 per cent). - Student fees for graduate students will be \$880.69 (increase of 8.6 per cent). - Full details on the 2015-16 tuition rates and student fees can be found online at usask.ca/tuition.